casoon/astro-v5-template/README.md

 ### Automatic WebP/AVIF Generation

-The template includes a powerful image optimization system that generates optimized images at build-time:
+The template includes a powerful image optimization system that generates optimized images at **build-time**.

 **Folder Structure:**
 ```